 For the past two decades, cloud computing has been one of the biggest trends in the IT GRC market and has contributed greatly to the digitization of modern business operations.

 Cloud computing allows workers across departments and office locations to access data sets, files, and various system tools via a single, unifying platform.
 This enables employees to execute daily tasks and long-term projects digitally with more efficiency.

 Cloud computing platforms such as Google Drive, Microsoft Azure, and CloudSigma have grown in popularity among personal users and professional organizations, with no signs of slowing down.
-Search and tech advisory firm Gartner estimates that the cloud services industry will continue to grow by at least 17% through 2020.
+Search and tech advisory firm Gartner estimated that the cloud services industry would continue to grow by at least 17% through 2020.

 What will this widespread shift to cloud computing mean for the IT GRC market going forward?
 With nearly half of all government agencies now relying on cloud computing platforms, along with many private organizations, IT GRC professionals must take advantage of these technologies while understanding how cloud computing changes the nature of their field.

 Cloud computing is bringing major changes to the ways that enterprises are able to share and store valuable business information.